-Jennifer earned every one of the gray hairs, which she proudly displays.
+Jennifer earned every one of her gray hairs, which she proudly displays.
 In other words, she's not a youngster.
 I pointed out that mature persons often find the low seats typical of 13-foot boats uncomfortable after a few minutes of riding in smooth water, much less the rough stuff.

 "Oh, I never thought about that," she said.

 "Have you looked at the 15-foot Whaler?"
 I asked.

 "No, I just fell in love with the smaller one," she said.

 A day or so later she examined the slightly larger boat and found it was just as "cute" but a lot more comfortable.
 Jennifer will be tooling around in a 15-footer next season.